ethereum-optimism/optimism/deposits.md

 As noted above, the Deposit Transaction Type does not include a signature for validation.
-Rather, authorization is handled by the [L1 Deposit Feed contract][deposit-feed-contract] and the [Block Derivation][/glossary.md#L2-chain-derivation] process itself.
+Rather, authorization is handled by the [L1 Deposit Feed contract][deposit-feed-contract] and the [L2 chain Derivation][derivation] process itself.

+If a Deposit Transaction is included which is not derived using the correct derivation algorithm, the resulting state transition would be invalid.

 ### Execution

+In order to execute a deposit transaction:

 First, the balance of the `from` account MUST be increased by the amount of `value`.

-Then, the execution environment for a deposit transaction is initialized based on the transactions values, in exactly the same manner as it would be for an EIP-155 transaction.
+Then, the execution environment for a deposit transaction is initialized based on the transaction's values, in exactly the same manner as it would be for an EIP-155 transaction.

 Specifically, a new EVM call frame targeting the `to` address is created with values initialized as
 follows: